 Align the project execution environment in terms of organization, procedures and systems for information generation, collection, validation, and handover.

-Capture, consolidate and validate the information to ensure the quality of the information deliverables is compliant with the requirements.
+Collect, validate, and consolidate the information to ensure the quality of the information deliverables is compliant with the requirements.

 Handover information deliverables to the Principal